ldtteam/MinecoloniesWiki/source/buildings/warehouse.md

 | 5 | 10 |

-<strong>Note: </strong>You can only have one Warehouse per colony, unless you change this in the config files.
+<strong>Note: </strong>You can only have one Warehouse per colony, unless you change this in the config file.

 ## Warehouse GUI